Refusing to Consent to a Breathalyzer in Rhode Island

 Being pulled over for suspicion of drunk driving can be a challenging experience, especially when you do not know what the best method is to get out of legal trouble and are not sure of the laws.
 First and foremost, we encourage you to contact an experienced Rhode Island lawyer to get the best possible help with your DUI charges.

 Understanding Implied Consent Law in Rhode Island

 By mere possession of a driver’s license in Rhode Island, you are required to take a chemical test to assess your blood alcohol content level.
 Rhode Island’s “implied consent” law states that in the case that you are lawfully arrested by a police officer who has probable cause to believe that you were operating a vehicle under the influence of alcohol or drugs, you automatically give your consent to take a chemical test.
 This can be up to two of the following tests:

-Are There Exceptions to the Implied Consent Law?
+Are There Exceptions to the Implied Consent Law in RI?

 Although in some cases you can prove lawful non-consent for a blood test, it is not the case for a breath test.
 In the situation that you have any particular and legitimate reason for not submitting to a blood test, such as for medical or religious purposes, you will need to take proactive measures and file an affidavit.
 This does not, however, excuse you from the breathalyzer test and you are still required to consent.